 A biotech, defense, and tourism economy with a notable wellness and med spa concentration tied to the active-lifestyle demographic..

-The center of venture-backed software in the US, with elevated marketing budgets, a saturated B2B SaaS field, and a premium service economy that supports specialized agencies..
+The center of venture-backed software in the US, with elevated engineering budgets, a saturated B2B SaaS field, and a premium economy that pays for development partners who ship fast..

 Silicon Valley proper, semiconductor, hardware, and enterprise software headquarters, with high-net-worth consumer spending that supports premium home and personal services..

 California's CCPA and CPRA give consumers the country's strongest data-rights regime.
-Marketing programs here need a documented privacy stack, consent management, data-subject request handling, and a visible Do Not Sell or Share My Personal Information surface.
-We build to those rules by default.
-Beyond compliance, the state spans a $3T+ economy from Bay Area tech to LA entertainment to a dense SMB base in services, and one-size-fits-California campaigns rarely outperform metro-specific ones.
+Software shipped here needs a documented privacy stack, consent management, data-subject request handling, and a visible Do Not Sell or Share My Personal Information surface baked into the build.
+We engineer to those rules by default.
+Beyond compliance, the state spans a $3T+ economy from Bay Area tech to LA entertainment to a dense SMB base in services, and California also carries the highest in-house developer salaries in the country, so building with a remote-delivery team is often the difference between shipping and staying on a backlog.

 Even brand-new sites have legacy URLs to honor, orphaned PDFs, archived blog posts, vendor microsites.
 Missing a 301 is how organic traffic dies on launch day, so the redirect map is week-one work, not a launch-day checklist.